Allegheny County, Pennsylvania: Government structure

-Allegheny County has a Home Rule Charter form of government since 2000.
+Allegheny County has had a home-rule charter form of government since 2000.
 The county has three branches: the executive, the legislative, and the judicial.
-The executive branch consists of the County Executive, who is elected for a four-year term and serves as the chief executive officer of the county; and the County Manager, who is appointed by the County Executive and oversees the daily operations of the county departments.
-The current County Executive is Sara Innamorato, a Democrat who took office in 2024.
-The current County Manager is William D. McKain, who was appointed by Fitzgerald in 2012 and reappointed in 2016 and 2020.
-The legislative branch consists of the County Council, which is composed of 15 members elected for four-year terms from 13 single-member districts and 2 At-Large representatives, currently occupied by Bethany Hallam and Sam DeMarco.
+The executive branch consists of the county executive, who is elected for a four-year term and serves as the chief executive officer of the county, and the county manager, who is appointed by the county executive and oversees the daily operations of the county departments.
+The current county executive is Sara Innamorato, a Democrat who took office in 2024.
+The current county manager is John Fournier.
+The legislative branch consists of the county council, which is composed of 15 members elected for four-year terms from 13 single-member districts and two at-large representatives, currently Democrat Bethany Hallam and independent Alex Rose.
 The council functions as the primary legislative and policy-making body of the county.
-The current County Council President is Patrick Catena, a Democrat who represents District 4 and was elected by his fellow council members in 2018 and 2020.
-The judicial branch consists of the Court of Common Pleas, which is the general trial court of the county; and the Magisterial District Courts, which are lower courts that handle minor criminal and civil cases.
+The current county council president is Patrick Catena, a Democrat who represents District 4 and was elected by his fellow council members in 2018 and 2020.
+The judicial branch consists of the Court of Common Pleas, which is the general trial court of the county, and the Magisterial District Courts, which are lower courts that handle minor criminal and civil cases.
 The judges of these courts are elected for ten-year terms.
-The current President Judge of the Court of Common Pleas is Kimberly Berkeley Clark, who was elected by her fellow judges in 2018 for a five-year term.
+The current president judge of the Court of Common Pleas is Kimberly Berkeley Clark, who was elected by her fellow judges in 2018 for a five-year term.

 Self-governing municipalities

 Allegheny County has 130 self-governing municipalities, the most in the state.
-These include one city (Pittsburgh), 96 boroughs, 30 townships, and two home rule municipalities (Bethel Park and McCandless).
+These include one city (Pittsburgh), 96 boroughs, 29 townships, and three home rule municipalities (Bethel Park, McCandless, and Mt.
+Lebanon).

 Each municipality has its own elected officials, such as mayor, council, commissioners, supervisors, etc., and its own local services, such as police, fire, public works, etc.

 Some municipalities also have their own municipal authorities that provide services such as water, sewer, transit, etc.